 My Happy Book

 It covers everything from what is depression, why it happens, step by step guide showing you what to do if you think you're depressed, from consulting the right doctor to personal strategies for getting out of it.
-All this and lot of other questions that you may have are answered in this book.
-It is intentionally to-the-point to help you navigate to the important points and information without taking up too much of your time.
+All this and a lot of other questions that you may have are answered in this book.
+It is intentionally to the point to help you navigate to the important points and information without taking up too much of your time.
 By a writer who is a woman first.

 Foreword by Dr Rashmin Cholera,